-Renew Yourselves
+Renew Yourselves Lesson Goals:

-- I can understand the need for a repentful nature. - I can understand that Baptism is an integral part of the process of Salvation and illustrate it through examples. - I can understand why only one Baptism is necessary for the remission of sins.
-Further, I understand that when converts may be "re-baptized," it is not a second baptism, but rather completing a process which was begun earlier.
+- I can understand the need for a repentful nature. - I can understand the process of Salvation and illustrate with examples. - I can understand why only one Baptism is necessary for the remission of sins.

-As Orthodox Christians, we are called to be humble and repent which leads us towards constant renewal and brings us closer to God.
-This is a process not a mere one time event.
-If we are "saved" by a one time event, what would be the need for repentance?

-One Baptism

-Holy Baptism is a mystery of the Church in which our old self dies and a new person in Christ is born.
-Baptism is the Sacrament through which we enter the Church by denouncing Satan and professing our faith in Jesus Christ as we die to our sinful ways and rise a new creation.
-Through the anointing in the Sacrament of Chrismation, the Holy Spirit comes and dwells within us and leads us as we walk the narrow path which leads to life.
-(St. Matthew 7:14).

-This is a transformation and we are born again!
-There is only one Baptism in a person's life as this is a cleansing and liberation of ourselves from all the holds of the evil one, and the start of a new life with Christ.
-Without being baptised, we cannot start our journey towards perfection and unity with God.
+The Icon of the Ladder of Divine Ascent As Orthodox Christians, we are called to be humble and repent which leads us towards constant renewal and brings us closer to God.
+Baptism marks the start of this process and is not a "one-time event" for salvation.
+If so, why would we need to repent?
+Learning Outcome Check Analyse the role of Baptism in the process of Salvation In Holy Baptism we are born again, and this is only one time.
+This is a cleansing and liberation of ourselves from all the holds of the evil one, and the start of a new life with Christ.
+Without being baptised, we cannot start our journey in the Church which is the Body of Christ (1 Corinthians 12:27) and grow towards perfection and unity with God.
 We cannot participate in any of the other Sacraments of the Church.
-There is no re-baptism because our journey has already begun.
+We only need to begin this journey once, as God is Love, and if we ever fall, we just need humility and repentance, and use other healing sacraments such as Confession.
+There is no need to be baptised again as our journey has already begun!
 St. Paul is very clear in his writings that we believe in only one baptism for the remission of sins (Ephesians 4:4-7) and that baptism is the death of our old life and the start of a new and beautiful journey with Christ (Romans 6:3-5).

-The Icon of the Ladder of Divine Ascent

-Did You Know?